How to write a business letter

 Business letter: the beginning

-A. Your company name followed by all contact details (including address, telephone, fax, company url and email).
+A. Your company name followed by all contact details (including address, telephone, fax, company website url and email).

 B. Recipient’s address (including their name and title if you know it).